remap/ndn-pi/examples/led_control/README.md

 -------------------

 The controller node should be started first, using:

         python -m ndn_pi.iot_controller &

 Then the led nodes can be run using:

         sudo -E ./led_node.py &

 and
 	    sudo -E ./led_multi_node.py &

-And the viewer node can be run using:
+Finally, we can run the viewer node using:

         ./viewer_node.py

 Only the viewer node is user-interactive.
 It presents a list of nodes on the network offering the 'led' capability, which can be refreshed by pressing Enter.